dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 2. What are the difference situations of applicability of self-signed, wildcard and default certificates?

-3. Analysing best practices to implement certificate rotation in k3s.

-        - Automatic rotation
+3. Analysing how all the used certificates could be rotated automatically on startup before they expire and possible ways to recover from expired certificates.

 ## Tasks: